Simone Biles addresses estranged brother's murder arrest: 'My heart aches for everyone involved'

 “My heart aches for everyone involved, especially for the victims and their families,” Biles wrote.
 There is nothing that I can say that will heal anyone’s pain, but I do want to express my sincere condolences to everyone affected by this terrible tragedy.
 I ask everyone to please respect my family’s privacy as we deal with our pain.”

-Biles-Thomas, 24, was arrested and charged with multiple counts of murder, involuntary manslaughter and felonious assault and one count of perjury, said the Cleveland Division of Police and the Cuyahoga County Prosecutor’s Office on Thursday.
+Biles-Thomas, 24, was arrested and charged with multiple counts of murder, involuntary manslaughter and felonious assault and one count of perjury, according to the Cleveland Division of Police and the Cuyahoga County Prosecutor’s Office.

 MINOR LEAGUE BASEBALL PITCHER 'DESTROYED' AFTER LOSING FAMILY IN TRIPLE HOMICIDE